-The Residence Halls Welcome Guide has more details on Residence Hall life.
+The Resident Handbook has more details on Residence Hall life.

 IELP students may also live in one of two apartment buildings on campus: Cedar Apartments and Nordheim Court.
 Units in these apartments are furnished and come with fully equipped kitchens and shared bathrooms (one for every two bedrooms).
 Both buildings include laundry facilities.
 Students may choose their roommates.